jakewebber/VBADocSplitter/README.md

 # VBADocSplitter
 *VBA-Word script that splits a Word Doc into HTML files by provided delimiters.
-Performs autoformatting for a specific report template.*
+Performs autoformatting for a specific report template.
+This turned months of copy/pasting, saving, and uploading into a few days of automation.*

 ## Sub Procedures & Functions